jj49411/Makers_notes/Week10.md

 ## Daily Goals
 ### Day 1
-- GOAL: Think about my process of approaching a tech test stubbing time spies class interaction
+- GOAL: Start the first tech test with good planning and stucture
-- REFLECTION:
+- REFLECTION: Thought about my process of approaching a tech test.
+Learned about strbbing time in the tests and using spies, class interaction
 >

 ### Day 2
-- GOAL: Karma, feature tests
+- GOAL: Setting up testing tool for Karma, add more feature tests
-- REFLECTION:
+- REFLECTION: Should have set up the testing tools in the beginning.
+Wrote feature tests
 >

 ### Day 3
-- GOAL:
+- GOAL: Finish the first tech test
-- REFLECTION:
+- REFLECTION: Had my first review. leaned about approach a tech test in the workshop

 ### Day 4
 - GOAL: